 Reality: Very few problems are too complicated for MISS.
-At MedStar Georgetown University Hospital, we consider MISS a surgical option for the entire spectrum of spine conditions.
+At MedStar Health, we consider MISS a surgical option for the entire spectrum of spine conditions.
 Our specialists apply it to about 80 percent of their cases— whenever they can get an equal or better result than with open surgery.

 - Lasers are an effective, minimally invasive alternative for spine surgery.

 Reality: No recognized health authority in the United States recommends laser spine surgery.
 Both minimally invasive and traditional spine surgeries use different techniques that have been proven effective.
 Lasers have not been proven effective in clinical trials for spine surgery.
 In some cases, they may help reduce pain by destroying (or ablating) nerve ends.
 Their surgical application for burning away disc tissue or bone spurs is limited, however, and there is no proof that this is a more effective approach.

 - The best way to assess MISS programs is through their technology.